-We are often asked if you can open the bottles and fill the product in smaller containers for travelling.
-Cosmetic formulation and preservation is complex, so there is no simple answer to this question.
+We are often asked if you can open the bottles and fill the product in smaller containers for traveling.
+Cosmetic formulation and preservation are complex, so there is no simple answer to this question.

 Unfortunately in most of the cases we cannot recommend opening the product and removing the pump or spray complement.

-In order to avoid such a contamination there are 2 options:
+In order to avoid such contamination, there are 2 options:

 1. Adding a large amount of preservatives

 A strong dose of preservatives suppresses the growth of bacteria and fungus.
 Unfortunately, preservatives are extremely bad for the skin and can be stored in the deeper layers for years.

 Even if a cream is certified organic, but it is packaged in a jar, where you can put your fingers or a spatula, it has to contain large amounts of skin-burdening preservatives.
 The same is true for roll-ons or glass pipettes, which are constantly in touch with bacteria on the skin.